DORA Process in DHCP – Explained in detail

 Destination MAC: FF:FF:FF:FF:FF:FF

-Hence, we can say that the DHCP Discover message always broadcast at the network and data link layer.
+So, we can say that the DHCP Discover message is always broadcast at the network and data link layer.

 DHCP Offer Message – The Dora Second Message